-Getting tested with your partner, and treated if you have an infection, will keep you safe from the negative consequences of chlamydia.
+Getting tested with your partner and treating any infection, will keep you safe from the negative consequences of gonorrhea.

 Be Smart

 Have sex with only one partner, who has been tested and is not infected, and who is only having sex with you.